-I, the 22-year-old Tim Palmer, started writing about football in 2010 when I was 16 years old, simply because I enjoyed making sense of football matches.
-This has now grown into a passion for developing a career as a coach and analyst.
+I, Tim Palmer, started writing about football in 2010 when I was 16 years old, simply because I enjoyed making sense of football matches.
+This has now grown into a passion for developing a career as a coach.

 In 2011 I started the blog Australia Scout, which focused on Australian football (including the A-League and Socceroos).
-It became one of the most popular blogs on the A-League, receiving acclaim from notable figures in Australia including Socceroos coach Ange Postecoglou.
+It became one of the most popular blogs in Australian sport, receiving acclaim from notable figures in football including Socceroos coach Ange Postecoglou.

-In January 2016 Australia Scout moved to its new home on this site.
+In January 2016 Australia Scout moved to its new home on this site as Tim Palmer Football.

 In 2014, I was approached by Prozone Sports to establish the Football Department in Australia.
-I work as a Performance Analyst, where my work encompasses a wide range of analysis including opposition scouting, video analysis, and pre- and post-match analysis for clients including the Socceroos and A-League clubs.
-One of my current roles involves providing opposition analysis, post-match reports and long-term statistical and video analysis for the Socceroos.
+Between 2014-2016, I worked as a Performance Analyst, encompassing a wide range of analysis including opposition scouting, video analysis, and pre- and post-match reviews for clients, including several A-League clubs.
+For the Socceroos, I provided opposition analysis, post-match reports and long-term statistical and video analysis.

 I love coaching.
 It’s what I love most about football, and it’s what motivates me most as a career.
-I’ve completed the FFA C and B Licence courses and am currently coaching at the Gladesville Hornsby Football Association.
-I’ve been a Head Coach since 2013, working with U15-U18 age-groups.
+I’ve completed the FFA A Licence course and am currently coaching at North West Sydney Football.

 I also still play football.
 In 2014 I was selected for the Australian Deaf Football squad, making my international debut in a 4-1 win against North Korea.
 In 2015 we travelled to Chinese Taipei for the Asia-Pacific Deaf Games, where I played all four matches against Iran, Kazakhstan, Japan, and Malaysia.
 I’m a midfielder for my club and a centre-back for the national team.

-I’m also studying at University.
-I graduated with a Bachelor of Sport and Exercise Science in 2016 from the University of Technology, Sydney and am currently completing postgraduate Honours research in skill acquisition.
-I’ve also completed education in Sportstec/Sportscode, personal training, and community coaching.
+I’ve also completed significant tertiary study.
+I graduated with a Bachelor of Sport and Exercise Science in 2016 from the University of Technology, Sydney.
+In 2017 I received First Class Honours for research into skill acquisition.
+I also have completed a Master of Education (Sport Coaching) with Distinction at Sydney University.